 Independent study is the umbrella term used to label two types of independent work: independent course and directed study.

 Independent Course (1 to 4 credits).
-A course listed in the catalog but offered in an independent study but offered in an independent study format.
+An existing course offered in an independent study format.
 The course is coded using the course number in the catalog.
+Approved special topic courses can be offered in an independent course format.